CEA-COSMIC/pysap/docs/source/citing.rst

 Citing this Package
 ===================

-We kindly request that any academic work making use of this package to cite :cite:`farrens:2020`.
+We kindly request that any academic work making use of this package to cite :cite:t:`farrens:2020`.

 .. bibliography:: my_ref.bib
-   :style: alpha

 .. code:: bibtex